raku-community-modules/Path-Map/README.md

 The `mapper` that matched the path and associated `values` are also accessible as methods of the `Path::Map::Match` object.

+For convenience, You can call a `Path::Map::Match` object directly if its `handler` implements the `Callable` role - in which case the matched `variables` will be passed to the handler.

 ### method handlers

 ```perl6